sylvioneto/terraform_gcp/cloud-armor/README.md

 ## Description

-This example demonstrates how to use Clour Armor to protect your web applications.
+This example demonstrates how to use Clour Armor to protect a HTTP server.

 Resources created:
 - VPC
-- MIG
+- Managed Instance Group with Apache VM
-- CLOUD ARMOR
+- Cloud Armor with WAF rules and Rate limit

 ## Deploy